TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Allow send to client id - would need clientId to _socketId map to be maintained by uibuilder.
   * Add checks to prevent non-string cache by property values.
   * Add empty cache button.
+  * Think about impact of a cache clear (affects all connected clients)

 * Extensions to the `uib-element` node
   * Add more elements: